Student Meal Plans

 Hannon Dining Commons- located in Hannon Hall on the east end of campus.

-If you find the meal plan you have chosen does not fit your needs, simply change your meal plan before the following dates at the Cashier's Office (located in the Johnstone Center):
+If you find the meal plan you have chosen does not fit your needs, simply change your meal plan before the following dates at the Cashier's Office (located under the Miller Dining Commons):

 Friday, September 11, 2015